 Once you’ve built your target audience profile, it’s all about identifying ways to reach them.
 One way to do this, is through lookalike audiences.
 Lookalike audience targeting is a pretty straightforward concept.
 If you already have people following your brand, then many social media platforms will be able to identify similar individuals to target.
 So, what you get in return is a strong audience of people who share similar traits, ideas, interests and wants.

 If you’re quite happy with your target audience profile, but feel that your content isn’t really hitting the mark, you should try A/B testing.
 This is a marketing strategy that you might already be familiar with or at least heard of, as it’s an oldie (but a goodie!).
 What this method essentially does is split your audience into two random groups, so that you can test different variations of your content to see how people respond.
-It’s an excellent way to tweak your content in real time and will go a long way towards maximizing your reach.
+It’s an excellent way to tweak your content in real time and will go a long way towards maximising your reach.

-In this modern era of marketing we’re lucky to have this ability to test in real time, with the advancement in technology allowing us to do so.
+In this modern era of marketing we’re lucky to have this ability to test in real time, with the advancement in tech allowing us to do so.
 Therefore, there is no excuse not to revisit your target audience profile constantly.
 I like to reflect on my target audience profile on a monthly basis, as I know how quickly customer sentiment can change.